© The Ryeland Flock Book Society Limited

 Medium length, masculine in rams, with no trace of horn and face showing character, strength and constitution.

-Medium size, carried slightly back (not heavy or hanging down), dark colour and may have mealy markings on the edge.
+Medium size, carried slightly back (not heavy or hanging down), dark coloured and may have have a covering of wool and or mealy markings on edge.

 Strong, broad and set on so as to give the head a bridled appearance.